SpectateurLinlan/SpectateurLinlan/README.md

 - 👋 Hi, I’m @SpectateurLinlan
 - 👀 I’m interested in Data Sicence and Software Engineering
 - 🌱 I’m currently learning some basic thing about data analysis and deep learning
-- 📫 How to reach me spectateurlin@gmail.com
+- 📫 How to reach me: spectateurlin@gmail.com

 <!---
 SpectateurLinlan/SpectateurLinlan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.